 It’s always amazing how quickly everyone has become firm friends and the boat and its routines seem so familiar.
 Yet it’s time to wrap it all up and head home.
 We’ll get the boat back to how we found it, sign logbooks, exchange emails and disembark by 1200hrs (we prefer if you don’t, but if you need to catch a ferry or flight, you can leave as early as you need to on the last day).

 JOINING & LEAVING THE BOAT

-- You should join the boat in Quinta Do Lorde, Madeira after 1200 hrs on the start date.
+- You should join the boat in Quinta Do Lorde, Madeira at 0900 hrs on the start date.
 (Watch leaders see below).
-It is good if you can join us as close to 1200 hrs as possible, but if your flight or ferry gets in later than this on the start day, that is fine.
 We will ask you closer to the time to let us know your travel details.